carrie7490/USDA-Forest-Service-Experimental-Forests-Soils/README.md

 # USDA-Forest-Service-Experimental-Forests-Soils
-Through collaboration with the College of Charleston and the USDA Forest Service Southern Research Station a soils technical report was created using graphs generated in R. Data was collected using SQL.
+Through collaboration with the College of Charleston and the USDA Forest Service Southern Research Station a soils technical report was created using SQL for data mining and graphs generated in R programming language.
+Shape files were provided by the Forest Service and fed into the Web Soil Survey Area of Interest (AOI) tool.
+This returned a shape file with SSURGO map unit symbols.
+SQL was used to return the map unit name associated with the map unit symbols, example file is "SQL for Santee taxon".

+Jason Nemecek of the NRCS provided us with a SQL query that could be entered into the Soil Data Mart and extract data from the National Cooperative Soil Survey Lab (NCSS).
+This query was modified for our specific needs and is called "All_EF_pedon_SQLscript".

-Data used for this project was consolidated by Jeffery Atkins and can be found here:
+Jeffery Atkins was responsible for consolidating the data and his work can be found here:
         https://github.com/atkinsjeff/efr_soils_project

 Three R programs were used for each of the 19 forests.